rizinorg/cutter/docs/source/building.rst

 Cutter binary release options, not needed for most users and might not work easily outside CI environment:

 * ``CUTTER_ENABLE_DEPENDENCY_DOWNLOADS`` Enable downloading of dependencies.
 Setting to OFF doesn't affect any downloads done by Rizin build.
 This option is used for preparing Cutter binary release packges.
 Turned off by default.
 * ``CUTTER_PACKAGE_DEPENDENCIES`` During install step include the third party dependencies.
-This option is used for preparing Cutter binary release packges.
+This option is used for preparing Cutter binary release packages.

+For full list of Cutter specific build options and their description see CMakeCache.txt after configuring the project or use a graphical CMake configurator if your IDE provides one.

 These options can be enabled or disabled from the command line arguments passed to CMake.
 For example, to build Cutter with support for Python plugins, you can run this command: